newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/manufacture-cds.md

   Follow these steps to apply:

-  1. Email the NJ Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the CDS registration application for Wholesale Distributors.
+  1. Email the NJ Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the CDS registration application for Manufacturers.

   2. After your completed application has been emailed to the DCU, they will email you an invoice to pay your fees online.